 VI-P-6.
-Water Supply Requirements
+Water Supply Requirements for Fire Suppression

 Due to the wide variety of situations and levels of fire protection the location of each development will present a unique set of challenges.
 Water supply solutions shall be developed cooperatively between the developer and the FPA.